Loser (BigBang song)

-"Loser" is a song by South Korean boy band Big Bang.
+"Loser" is a song by South Korean boy band BigBang.
 It was released on May 1, 2015, alongside "Bae Bae" as the group's fifth single album M, and as the first single of their third Korean-language studio album Made (2016).
 The single marked BigBang's first release since Still Alive (2012).
 Written by G-Dragon, T.O.P, Teddy and produced by Teddy alongside Taeyang, "Loser" has been described as a hip hop and R&B song.

 "Loser" was a commercial success for the group.
 It debuted atop the Gaon Digital Chart, topping the chart for three consecutive weeks and finishing as the second best-performing song of 2015.
 Furthermore, it topped Billboard's World Digital Song Sales chart and reached the charts in Finland and Japan.

 Background

 YG Entertainment announced the tracks of BigBang's "MADE Series: M" in the third teaser, including two singles, "Loser" and "Bae Bae".
 Two of the four teasers D-1 to D-4 consist of song information, including credits for the tracks' composition.
 "Loser" was created within 2–3 months in late 2014 and early 2015.